Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Quetico Provincial Park

 Chippewa and Ojibway campgrounds on French Lake give anglers easy access to great lake trout, bass, pike and walleye fishing.
-At more than 450,000 hectares, Quetico has a wealth of lakes and rivers teaming with a wide range of game fish.
+At more than 450,000 hectares, Quetico has a wealth of lakes and rivers teeming with a wide range of game fish.

 Interior and backcountry campsites accessible by hiking, paddling and snowshoeing along the numerous hiking trails and canoe routes offer exceptional fishing opportunities.